Celebrating 15 years As Idaho's #1 Surrogacy Agency.

 In the event their surrogate must travel for IVF, the IP’s are responsible for all travel related expenses.

-IP’s are responsible for bed-rest and postpartum childcare or lost wages of $250/wk or actual cost.
+IP’s are responsible for bed-rest and a $5000 postpartum recovery fee..

 IVF CLINIC/MONITORING FEES are not included in this sample.
-All fertility clinic fees (bloodwork, egg donor, egg retrieval, sperm testing, creation of the embryos, embryo transfer, all monitoring, ultrasounds, additional procedures, embryo storage, embryo shipping, etc) are set by the clinic, payable to the clinic, and completely seperate from any above-listed surrogacy-related amounts and fees.
+All fertility clinic fees (bloodwork, egg donor, egg retrieval, sperm testing, creation of the embryos, embryo transfer, all monitoring, ultrasounds, additional procedures, embryo storage, embryo shipping, etc) are set by the clinic, payable to the clinic, and completely separate from any above-listed surrogacy-related amounts and fees.
 Contact your local clinic for relative charges and fees.
 Clinic fees vary depending on each patient's unique medical situation.
-Updated 1 August 2018.
+Updated 1 September 2023.